Clastify logo

 Rate of change as a recurring physics idea

 Faraday’s law is another rate-of-change law.
-The same pattern appears all over physics: velocity is the rate of change of displacement, acceleration is the rate of change of velocity, power is the rate of energy transfer, and radioactive activity is the rate at which nuclei decay.
+Physics uses the same pattern again and again: velocity is the rate of change of displacement, acceleration is the rate of change of velocity, power is the rate of energy transfer, and radioactive activity is the rate at which nuclei decay.
 On graphs, “rate of change” usually means “gradient”, so Faraday’s law is a graph-reading idea as well as an equation.

 Charge separation in a moving conductor

 A metal rod has mobile electrons.
-When the rod moves through a magnetic field, it carries those charges along with it, and they feel a magnetic force.
-Electrons are pushed towards one end of the rod, so the other end is left electron-deficient.
-This charge separation sets up an emf across the rod.
+When the rod moves through a magnetic field, it carries those charges with it, and the charges experience a magnetic force.
+Electrons are pushed towards one end of the rod, leaving the other end short of electrons.
+This charge separation produces an emf across the rod.

-If the rod is isolated, the separated charge quickly creates an electric field inside the rod, which stops any further movement of charge.
-The induced emf is still there.
-A continuous current is not, because it needs a complete conducting path.
+If the rod is isolated, the separated charge quickly sets up an electric field inside the rod, stopping any further movement of charge.
+An induced emf is still present, but there is no continuous current.
+For a continuous induced current, the conductor needs a complete path.

 Image